MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/configure_sb_subcon.md

 ---
-title: Costing subcontracted resource assignments
+title: Configure Schedule Board to show Contract Workers and Subcontracted capacity
-description: This topic provides a description of how labor estimates or task assignments of subcontracted resources are costed in Project Operations.
+description: This topic provides a description of how to configure Schedule Board in Project Operations to show subcontracted resource capacity when staffing project resource requirements.
 author: rumant
 ms.date: 08/02/2021
 ms.topic: article